andres-erbsen/dename-writeup/dename.md

 used to calculate the hashes for the new Merkle path.
-The verifier will then use the lookup procedure to verify the old mapping and calculate the new root hash using the server-provided values instead of storing a local copy of the whole tree. *We have not implemented this mechanism.*
+The verifier will then use the lookup procedure to verify the old mapping and calculate the new root hash using the server-provided values instead of storing a local copy of the whole tree.

 Coherent caching
 ----------------